lf small logo 2.jpg (13520 bytes)

 ep 2.jpg (8870 bytes)

-lf set shot 1a.jpg (12461 bytes)Beth has directed episodes for the CBS series “Knots Landing," and written, produced and directed several short dramas that include "Little Boy Blue," starring Chynna Phillips and Robert Walden, and "To Tell the Truth."
-She developed a story idea for a CBS movie, "A Family Matter," and an idea for a four-part series for PBS, "Susan B.," about the 19th century women’s suffrage movement.
+Brickell directed episodes of the CBS series “Knots Landing”, and wrote, produced and directed short films "LITTLE BOY BLUE", starring Chynna Phillips and Robert Walden, and "TO TELL THE TRUTH".
+She developed the story for a CBS movie “A Family Matter”, and a four-part series for PBS, “Susan B,” about Susan B. Anthony and the 19 th century women’s movement.

-Her civic activities have included Chair of the DGA Women’s Steering Committee, member of the DGA Special Projects Committee, Board of Directors for Women in Film, Emmy Awards Panel for the Academy of Television Arts & Sciences, Actors Studio-West Executive Steering Committee, Grant Committee for the Corporation for Public Broadcasting, Screening Committee for the Hot Springs Documentary Film Festival, and the James Bridges Scholarship Committee at the University of Central Arkansas.
+Brickell’s civic activities have included Chair of the DGA Women’s Committee, member of the DGA Special Projects Committee, Board of Directors for Women in Film, Emmy Awards Panel for the Academy of Television Arts & Sciences, Grant Committee for the Corporation for Public Broadcasting, Actors Studio-West Executive Steering Committee, Screening Committee for the Hot Springs Documentary Film Festival and the James Bridges Scholarship Committee at the University of Central Arkansas.
+She has been honored with membership in the Arkansas Entertainment Hall of Fame and the Southwest Theatre & Film Hall of Fame in Denton, Texas.

 [Company Profile]